danbgray/butterflies/README.md

 # Usage

-1. Run `scrapy crawl ButterflyGlossary` to collect the full taxonomy presented on the US-Can-Cat.htm page
+1. Run `scrapy crawl ButterflyGlossary -o butterflyglossary.json` to collect the full taxonomy presented on the US-Can-Cat.htm page

 # Roadmap